What is Georgia’s ‘foreign agents’ bill, and why is Europe so alarmed? - KESQ

 Polling shows that about 80% of Georgians support joining the European Union rather than drifting further into the Kremlin’s orbit, and many of those in favor of deepening ties with the West have taken to the streets.

-Mass demonstrations against the bill in Tbilisi have been going on nightly for a month.
+Mass demonstrations against the bill in Tbilisi had been going on nightly for a month before its passing.
 About 50,000 people came out Sunday evening in the capital, which is home to about 1 million people, to speak out against what they’ve dubbed “the Russian law.”

 The address showed deep paranoia and an autocratic streak.
 Ivanishvili claimed that Georgia was being controlled by “a pseudo-elite nurtured by a foreign country” and pledged to go after his political opponents after October’s elections.